3. CA Bicycle Laws and Personal Bike Safety / Skills–Tips for Children, Teens, and Adults

 Consider a trailer or cargo bike if you carry a lot of things, or have a young child or two along with you.
 See Biking by the Bay, Cargo-Style.

-If you’re like this guy, and me, it’s easy to think of another stop you want to make on the way home–when you didn’t think you needed to bring a day pack, or other cargo holder, on this ride.
+If you’re like the guy below, and me, it’s easy to think of another stop you want to make on the way home–when you didn’t think you needed to bring a day pack, or other cargo holder, on this day’s ride.